-AstraZeneca is establishing a new Strategic Research & Development (R&D) Centre and Global Corporate Headquarters in Cambridge, UK, on the Cambridge Biomedical Campus (CBC).
-As part of the wider development known as the Cambridge Southern Fringe Area, CBC is envisioned as a future leading centre for biomedical research and development with institutions and companies from the education, health care, science and research sectors.
-The Global R&D Centre is located in the middle of the CBC.
-This central location reflects AZ’s ambition to be a key point of exchange and collaboration in the CBC community, building on its many existing collaborations with members of the Cambridge Life Science community including the Medical Research Council and Cancer Research UK.
+The DISC is located in the middle of the CBC; This central location reflects AstraZeneca’s ambition to be a key point of exchange and collaboration in the CBC, building on its many existing collaborations with members of the Cambridge Life Science community including the University of Cambridge, the Medical Research Council and Cancer Research UK.
 The architecture supports this drive and makes it visible with a porous building that is accessible from three different sides.
-The new site will bring AstraZeneca scientists together with those from its global biologics R&D arm, MedImmune, working side-by-side under one roof.
-The plans for the first phase of the new campus include designs for the Strategic Research & Development (R&D) Centre and Global Corporate Headquarters, an R&D Enabling Building and an Energy Centre.

 All the amenities – conference centre, auditorium, café and restaurant – are concentrated on the ground floor with direct access from the main entrance to make them equally accessible for the entire building.

-Herzog & de Meuron, 2017
+Herzog & de Meuron, 2021